pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 # Docker Swarm
-This directory contains some examples that automate the manual steps taken in the Docker standalone directories
+This directory contains examples that automate the manual steps taken in the Docker standalone directories.

 ## Example Docker Swarm Stack Deployment Files
 Included are the following stack deployment yaml files that can be used in a